On this page:

 Drumline leader

-Matt Cocking has a rich background in performance, teaching and organising large-scale events and currently serves as the director of culture at St Joseph’s College, Gregory Terrace.
-Matt's passion for drumline began with his membership in the Madison Drum Corps, Wisconsin USA, which propelled him into artistic teams behind prestigious events such as 2 Olympic opening ceremonies, World University Games opening ceremonies, World Cup Rugby opening ceremonies and as a co-producer for the Shanghai 2010 World Expo Music Festival.
+Matt has a rich background in performance, teaching and organising large-scale events and currently serves as the Director of Culture at St Joseph's College, Gregory Terrace.
+Matt's passion for drumline began with his membership in the Madison Drum Corps, Wisconsin USA, which propelled him into artistic teams behind prestigious events such as two Olympic opening ceremonies, World University Games opening ceremonies, World Cup Rugby opening ceremonies and as a co-producer for the Shanghai 2010 World Expo Music Festival.

 Rebecca Purnell